usmanwardag/dollar_bot/docs/add_category.md

 # Location of Code for this Feature
-The code that implements this feature can be found [here](https://github.com/sak007/MyDollarBot-BOTGo/blob/main/code/add_category.py)
+The code that implements this feature can be found [here](https://github.com/shonilbhide/dollar_bot/blob/main/code/add_category.py)

 # Code Description
 ## Functions

 1. run(message, bot):
-This is the main function used to implement the add_category feature.
-It asks the user to add a new category, after which control is given to post_append_spend(message, bot) for further proccessing.
-It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the main code.py function.
+This function is the entry point for the "add" feature.
+When a user interacts with the bot, it pops up a menu asking the user to select an expense category.
+The function takes two arguments:
+     - `message`: This is a message from the user, containing their selection.
+     - `bot`: A reference to the Telegram bot object.

 2. post_append_spend(message, bot):
- It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the run(message, bot): function in the add_category.py file.
-It requests the user to enter the a new category.
-It also handles the case of keeping the category names unique.
+This function is called after the user selects an expense category.
+It takes two arguments:
+     - `message`: The message from the user containing the selected category.
+     - `bot`: A reference to the Telegram bot object.

+The function then processes the user's choice.
+If the selected category already exists, it informs the user.
+If it doesn't exist, it adds the category to the list of expense categories and stores it in the user's expense tracker.

 # How to run this feature?
 Once the project is running(please follow the instructions given in the main README.md for this), please type /add_category into the telegram bot.